Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

 What he didn’t expect, though, was how their words would hit him as he read through them.

-“They are heartfelt, insightful, acute, and achingly beautiful,” he says of his students’ letters.
+“They are heartfelt, insightful, acute and achingly beautiful,” he says of his students’ letters.
 “I couldn’t be more proud of them, and, even though I am a hardened veteran teacher, I was driven to tears while reading them.”

 He has since sent the letters to the White House.

-There is no telling, of course, if Biden or Harris will ever see them.
-The two have likely received piles of cards and handwritten notes from children since the inauguration.
+There is no telling, of course, whether Biden or Harris will ever see them.
+The two have probably received piles of cards and handwritten notes from children since the inauguration.
 And, in truth, if these letters were tossed among those, they wouldn’t stand out for their cuteness or their prose.
 They are typed in a common font, and some contain only a few sentences.

 But what makes them unique — and the reason I am sharing them with you — is they offer a perspective that isn’t often heard.